IUREDCap/redcap-etl/docs/DeveloperGuide.md

 The next thing you need to do is to create the configuration file for the Visits project:

-1. Copy the visits configuration file from the tests/config-init directory to the tests/config directory, for example, from the top-level directory:
+1. Copy the visits configuration and SQL post-processing files from the tests/config-init directory to the tests/config directory, for example, from the top-level directory:

         cp tests/config-init/visits.ini tests/config
+        cp tests/config-init/visits.sql tests/config

 2. Edit the file tests/config/visits.ini and set the following properties to appropriate values: